Liam Colbon: Hull Kingston Rovers career

 He made his début in a 13–13 draw away to Bradford Bulls.
 Colbon's first try came in a 31–18 home victory over Wakefield Trinity Wildcats.
 Hull Kingston Rovers fans recognised the work that Colbon gets through in defence and the metres gained in attack.
 He only scored 9 tries in 2009 but scored 6 in 2010.
 He had a stunning start to the season, scoring 5 tries by round 7, during round 4 against St. Helens he scored a hat trick which crucially helped them win 28–24.
 In his final season, he made 13 appearances scoring 6 tries.

 Hull F.C. career

 In the 2014 season, Colbon was dual-registered with Hull FC and Doncaster.
 On 19 February 2014, it was announced that he had signed a 1-year contract with Hull FC.

 Currently, he has made 8 appearances for Hull FC as a winger.
 He has started games regularly since the injury of Super League Dream Team winger Tom Lineham.

 Between Colbon finishing up at the London Broncos and signing a new deal with Hull, he qualified as a Master running Coach.
-Liam has continued his learning and education around training and playing rugby to kick start his business Y3K Sport.
-His vision is to create the next generation of athletes by teaching correct movement systems, central nervous system training and running techniques.

-Liam is qualified in the following: